 Connect the circuit together as shown in the diagram below.
-The jumper wires may need to be cut from the reels of wire near the studio door or, better yet, taken from the box of random wires you will find on the front table.
+The jumper wires may need to be cut from the reels of wire near the studio door.
 Cut them to be about the length of the protoboard.
 Note that the spatial layout of the jumper wires is important in this experiment.
-Use resistors that are approximately $10 \ k\Omega$ (again, you should expect to find the parts for the experiments on the front table).
+Use resistors that are approximately $10 \text{ k}\Omega$.
 Set the function generator to 30 kHz with a 10 V P-P output.
 Monitor the function generator output on one scope channel and the output voltage on the other scope channel.

-How large a voltage do you measure at $V{out}$ ?
+How large a voltage do you measure at V{out} ?
 Is it what you expected?
 The two wires form a capacitor.
 Draw a circuit diagram with the capacitance of the wires unspecified.
 Be sure you include the internal impedance of the function generator.
 Vary the spacing between the wires and the frequency.
 What changes occur?
-Is the peak-to-peak amplitude of the input voltage you observe on the scope equal to 10V?